arneb/django-spellcheckutils/README.rst

 Please have a detailed look at the INSTALL document and install the aspell-python C-Extension for interfacing with aspell.
-The ctypes binding pyaspell seems to habe some problems on some systems.
+The ctypes binding pyaspell seems to have some problems on some systems.